psanse/BitGraph/src/README.md

 sudo make install    # Install in ~/BitGraph/install by default
 ```

-If you use Windows and have Visual Studio installed, a `BitGraph.sln` file and several `.vcproj` files will be created.
-You can then build them using Visual Studio.
-Building the INSTALL project is equivalent to installing BitGraph.
+If you use Windows and have Visual Studio installed, a `BitGraph.sln` file and several `.vcproj` files will be created such `INSTALL.vproj`.
+You can then build them using Visual Studio..
+Note that building the INSTALL project is equivalent to installing BitGraph..